energyapps/quiz-template/README.md

 This quiz template is built using the [Foundation](http://foundation.zurb.com/) responsive framework.
 If you're looking for the original, pull down [the App_Frame repository](https://github.com/energyapps/app_frame).

+THIS IS UNDER DEVELOPMENT

+## Needs/Ideal Work flow

+	- NEED TO HAVE A way to deal with longer answers
+	- longer answers are almost aLWAYS the answer, so theyre dumb anyway
+	- need an excel doc/README that serves as documentation of how to collect questiosn and put them into the system.
+	- error logs in the script.

 ## Dependencies
 - Download and install [Jekyll](http://jekyllrb.com/)
 - [Foundation](http://foundation.zurb.com/) is already installed within this repository